Henkka Seppälä

-Henri "Henkka T. Blacksmith" Seppälä (Born 7 June 1980), is the former bassist of the Finnish metal band Children of Bodom from 1995 to 2019.
+Henri Seppälä (born 7 June 1980), also known as Henkka T. Blacksmith, is the former bassist of the Finnish melodic death metal band Children of Bodom from 1996 to 2019.
 He is also responsible for backing vocals both in studio and live.
-He is currently the bassist for the project called Moon Shot.
+In 2020 he announced he would be joining the band Moon Shot as their bassist.

 Henkka is a very common nickname for Henri and seppä means blacksmith in English.
 The reason he has a T. in the middle of his name is his nickname being Torso.

 Biography

 Seppälä was born in 1980 in Espoo, Finland.
 He first started playing guitar at the age of eleven.
 He got into the heavy metal scene through his brother, who listened to bands such as Slayer and Pantera with his friends.
 Before that, he had only had contact with glam metal/hard rock bands such as Guns N' Roses and Poison.
 As time passed, his interest started leaning towards heavier bands, until in the early 1990s he discovered black metal and death metal bands of the likes of Burzum, Dissection and Cannibal Corpse.